 May 2, 1995: Apple enters the wearables space with its first watch, a timepiece with no fitness-tracking tech, no on-screen notifications and a whole lot of 1990s styling.

-The 1995 Apple watch existed to motivate Mac users to upgrade to System 7.5 At the time, System 7 was 4 years old, having debuted in May 1991.
+The 1995 Apple watch existed to motivate Mac users to upgrade to System 7.5.
+At the time, System 7 was 4 years old, having debuted in May 1991.
 The 7.5 upgrade came preinstalled on new Macs (such as the Macintosh LC 580), but was only available as a paid upgrade for people who owned older Macs.

-A dark time for Apple
+1995 was a dark time for Apple

 System 7.5 came at a bad time for Apple.
-The company languished in its mid-1990s low period, promising innovations like a top-to-bottom Mac OS refresh called Copland that would remain tantalizingly out of reach.
+The company languished during its mid-1990s low period, promising innovations like a top-to-bottom Mac OS refresh called Copland that would remain tantalizingly out of reach.
 Apple’s position looked even starker when compared to the crazy levels of success Microsoft enjoyed with Windows 95.